altera-fpga/hls-samples/Tutorials/Tools/platform_designer/README.md

 8. Add the timing constraints.

-   1. If you are using the Intel® Arria® 10 SX SoC Dev Kit, you can find a timing constraints file for the JTAG interface (jtag.sdc) in the GHRD.
+   1. If you are using the Arria® 10 SX SoC Dev Kit, you can find a timing constraints file for the JTAG interface (jtag.sdc) in the GHRD.
 This file was added during project creation.

    2. Create a new Synopsis Design Constraints (SDC) file named `add.sdc` and insert a new clock called `i_clk` to match the clock you defined in `add.sv`.
 Set the period to be 10ns: